guybrettrobertson/guybrettrobertson/README.md

 ### What drives me :seedling:

 If there's one thing you should take away from this page, it is that I am obsessed with learning.
-After obtaining my integrated Master's degree in astrophysics, I spent four years training to become an actuary ([What is an actuary?](https://www.actuaries.org.uk/become-actuary/what-actuary)), and now I spend much of my spare time exploring interesting datasets, implementing and developing models (**Python**, **Scikit-Learn**, **Tensorflow**), and reading up on innovative new techniques in the field of machine learning.
+After obtaining my integrated Master's degree in astrophysics, I spent four years training to become an actuary ([What is an actuary?](https://www.actuaries.org.uk/become-actuary/what-actuary)), and now I spend much of my spare time exploring interesting datasets, implementing and developing models, and reading up on innovative new techniques in the field of machine learning.

-I believe that true insight comes from the cross-pollination of ideas from different domains, and that is why I have sought breadth as well as depth across a targetted range of scientific, mathematical, and computational fields.
-As an example, for my Master's thesis, I developed a Monte Carlo simulation (**Fortran**) for an exotic astrophysical phenomenon called the [cosmic ray air shower](https://en.wikipedia.org/wiki/Air_shower_(physics)).
-This experience gave me a uniquely intuitive understanding of the Monte Carlo techniques that many insurance companies use to model the future.

 For details of my professional experience, please visit my [LinkedIn page](https://www.linkedin.com/in/guybrettrobertson/).